Kuma\War: Osama bin Laden and the end of Kuma\War

 In May 2011, Kuma Games released Kuma\War 2's 107th mission: a recreation of the death of Osama bin Laden.

 Later in October 2011, Kuma Games released the 108th, and as of 2013, final mission for Kuma/War 2, a recreation of the Fall of Sirte and the death of Muammar Gaddafi.

 Gameplay

 The original Kuma\War is a military third-person shooter utilizing the N-Fusion game engine.
 A first person perspective was also available for players to choose.
 A variety of weapons are available and depending on the mission the player either played solo or participated in squad based play.
 The game had 74 episodes produced for it before the developer moved on to its sequel Kuma\War 2.

 Kuma\War 2 is a military first-person shooter that utilizes Valve's Source Engine.
 Both Kuma\War 1 and Kuma\War 2 features third and first person views.
 Kuma\War 2 features similar gameplay themes to the original Kuma\War such as single, multiplayer, and co-op maps.
 Thus far 125 episodes have been produced continuing the numbering from Kuma\War 1.

+Reception

+GameDaily gave a rating of 3.5 out of 5 and called it a pretty enjoyable game.